michaeljclark/rv8/doc/src/mmio.md

 ## PLIC MMIO Layout

 The PLIC device has a custom scalable layout based on principles outlined in the RISC-V Privileged Specification.
+The PLIC MMIO apeture is designed to be scalable.
+It can be configured with variables for number of nodes, hardware threads and IRQs.

 Example PLIC device aperture at offset `0x40002000`, with 1 node, 32 harts, 64 irqs.